Effects of local mutations in quadratic iterations: Discussion

-Moreover, depending on the replicator $c_1$, these bifurcation cascades may not start at $R=0$, but rather at the critical $R=R_0 >0$ where $D(R)$ breaks out of ${\cal P}(f_{c_1})$ (e.g., for $c_1=-1.13-0.77i$, the first connectivity braking point occurs at $R_0 \sim 0.3$).
+Moreover, these bifurcation cascades do not typically start at $R=0$, but rather at the critical $R=R_0 >0$ where $D(R)$ breaks out of ${\cal P}(f_{c_1})$ (e.g., for $c_1=-1.13+0.77i$, the first connectivity braking point occurs at $R_0 \sim 0.3$).
 This implies the existence in these cases of a ``safe'' interval $[0,R_0]$ in which the prisoner set ${\cal P}(f) \subseteq {\cal P}(f_{c_1})$ changes smoothly with $R$ and is still generally reminiscent of the intact ${\cal P}(f_{c_1})$.
-In other words, mutations which affect a small enough genetic locus will only manifest as omissions in the stably differentiation locus of the cell.
-Interestingly, the subset of omitted genes does not necessarily increase with increasing $R$; hence, within this range, a larger mutation locus does not necessarily imply a harder impact on the eventual cell outcome.
-In fact, this dependence lacks ``monotonicity'' throughout the path to $R \to \infty$, in the sense that, for some values of $R$, the prisoner set is more similar to the intact than for both smaller and larger values around (as for example panel (VIII) in Figure~\ref{increasing_R(c)}).

-Varying the size of the mutation ``core'' (that is, the size of $r$) further modulates the effects of increasing the size of the overall mutation locus.
+In other words, mutations which affect a small enough genetic locus will only manifest as omissions in the terminal differentiation locus of the cell.
+Interestingly, the subset of omitted genes does not necessarily increase with increasing $R$: within this range, a larger mutation locus does not necessarily imply a harder impact on the eventual cell outcome.
+In fact, this dependence lacks ``monotonicity'' along $R \nearrow \infty$, in the sense that, for some values of $R$, the prisoner set is more similar to the intact ${\cal P}(f_{c_1})$ than it is for both smaller and larger values around (as for example panel (VIII) in Figure~\ref{increasing_R(a)}).
+Varying the size of the mutation locus itself (that is, the size of $r$) further modulates these effects.